 But increasingly, Google is also an antitrust target.
 Microsoft has itself raised antitrust concerns against Google, unsuccessfully lobbying both U.S. and European authorities to block the firm's acquisition of DoubleClick.A.
 Broach, "On Capitol Hill, Google and Microsoft Spar over DoubleClick," CNET, September 27, 2007; and D. Kawamoto and A. Broach, "EU Extends Review of Google-DoubleClick Merger," CNET, November 13, 2007.
-Google was forced to abandoned a fall 2008 search advertising partnership with Yahoo! after the Justice Department indicated its intention to block the agreement (Yahoo! and Microsoft have since inked a deal to share search technology and ad sales).
+Google was forced to abandon a search advertising partnership with Yahoo! after the Justice Department indicated its intention to block the agreement (Yahoo! and Microsoft have since inked a deal to share search technology and ad sales).
 The Justice Department is also investigating a Google settlement with the Authors' Guild, a deal in which critics have suggested that Google scored a near monopoly on certain book scanning, searching, and data serving rights.S.
 Wildstrom, "Google Book Search and the Dog in the Manger," BusinessWeek, April 18, 2009.
-And yet another probe is investigating whether Google colluded with Apple, Yahoo! and other firms to limit efforts to hire away top talent.E.
-Buskirk, "Antitrust Probe to Review Hiring Practices at Apple, Google, Yahoo: Report," Wired News, June 3, 2009.
+And yet another probe investigated whether Google colluded with Apple, Yahoo! and other firms to limit efforts to hire away top talent.
+E. Buskirk, "Antitrust Probe to Review Hiring Practices at Apple, Google, Yahoo: Report," Wired News, June 3, 2009.

 Of course, being big isn't enough to violate U.S. antitrust law.
 Harvard Law's Andrew Gavil says, "You've got to be big, and you have to be bad.
 You have to be both."S. Lohr and M. Helft, "New Mood in Antitrust May Target Google," New York Times, May 18, 2009.
 This may be a difficult case to make against a firm that has a history of being a relentless supporter of open computing standards.

 And as mentioned earlier, there is little forcing users to stick with Google-the firm must continue to win this market on its own merits.
-Some suggest regulators may see Google's search dominance as an unfair advantage in promoting its related properties such as YouTube and Google Maps over those offered by rivalsF.
+Some suggest regulators may see Google's search dominance as an unfair advantage in promoting its own properties such as YouTube, Google Maps, Google-owned Zagat, and Google+ over those offered by rivals.F.
 Vogelstein, "Why Is Obama's Top Antitrust Cop Gunning for Google?"
-Wired, July 20, 2009.-an advantage not unlike Microsoft's use of Windows to promote Media Player and Internet Explorer.
+Wired, July 20, 2009.
+The toolbar that appears across the top of most Google websites also provides preferred access to Google properties but not rivals-some may argue that these advantages are not unlike Microsoft's use of Windows to promote Media Player and Internet Explorer.
 While Google may escape all of these investigations, increased antitrust scrutiny is a downside that comes along with the advantages of market-dominating scale.